vov62/frontend-vinylstore-project/README.md

-About The Project 🙋
+About The Project 🙋 </br>
-Frontend Reggae vinyl App store .
+Frontend Reggae vinyl App store .</br>
-A platform for Reagge music discovery and collection. users can search for Reagge vinyl and add them to the cart.
+A platform for Reagge music discovery and collection.</br>
+users can search for Reagge vinyl and add them to the cart.</br>

 <img width="700" alt="vinyl project" src="https://user-images.githubusercontent.com/71568364/199798929-508ff02e-9b98-4755-ad32-3786f4ce06c5.png">